evmos/evmos/docs/api/proto-docs.md

-<a name="evmos.fees.v1.QueryFeesContractRequest"></a>
+<a name="evmos.fees.v1.QueryFeeContractRequest"></a>

-### QueryFeesContractRequest
+### QueryFeeContractRequest
-QueryFeesContractRequest is the request type for the Query/FeesContract RPC method.
+QueryFeeContractRequest is the request type for the Query/FeeContract RPC method.

 | Field | Type | Label | Description |